Yejin0O0/shadcn-dialog-snippet/README.md

 # shadcn-dialog-snippet

-A collection of various usage examples of the Dialog component from *shadcn/ui*.
+A collection of various usage examples of the Dialog component from [shadcn/ui](https://ui.shadcn.com/).
 This project demonstrates how to implement and customize different types of dialogs, providing a practical reference for developers.

 Link to production site: [shadcn-dialog-snippet](https://shadcn-dialog-snippet.vercel.app/)

 ![image](https://github.com/user-attachments/assets/de3fef49-f621-4d4b-834e-ddf7be5a7df4)

-## Documentation

-Visit http://ui.shadcn.com/docs to view the documentation.

 ## Tech Stack
 shadcn/ui